Sunday, November 23, 10:15-11:15AM

 A Conversation with Ken Burns

 Ken Burns has directed and produced some of the most acclaimed historical documentaries ever made.
-Showing the breadth of his interests, his films include The Civil War, Brooklyn Bridge, Thomas Jefferson, Baseball, Jazz, The War, Prohibition, The Dust Bowl, and The Central Park Five.
-His current projects include The Roosevelts: An Intimate History, a seven-episode series scheduled for broadcast in the fall of 2014, as well as films on Jackie Robinson, the Vietnam War and the history of country music.
+Showing the breadth of his interests, his films include The Civil War, Brooklyn Bridge, Thomas Jefferson, Baseball, Jazz, The War, Prohibition, The Dust Bowl, and The Roosevelts: An Intimate History, and The Central Park Five.
+His current projects include films on Jackie Robinson, the Vietnam War and the history of country music.
 Mr. Burns’s films have received twelve Emmy Awards and two Oscar nominations.

 Mr. Burns’s appearance is generously sponsored by the New England History Teachers Association, which will present the 2014 Kidger Award to Mr. Burns for his distinguished work in history.

 Saturday, November 22, 1:15-2:15PM